Topl/BramblSc-docs/docs/Modules/Crypto/Hash/Hash.md

 # Hash

-This sub-module of crypto is responsible for hashing data.
+This submodule of crypto is responsible for hashing data.
 It contains the classes described below.
 It is likely that there will be more in the future.

 ## Class Blake2b256